-Sage 100 Contractor determines the current default posting period, which is used program-wide, based on the fiscal year-end date in the 1-8 General Ledger Setup window.
+Sage 100 Contractor uses the default posting period throughout the program.
+It is based on the fiscal year-end date in the 1-8 General Ledger Setup window, unless you use the option to set the posting period from transaction dates.
+This option is available on the Account Ranges tab of the 1-8 General Ledger Setup window.